Call for applications - closed

 - Department Chair, Division or Unit Chief.
 The letter should include:

-- Potential role of the faculty member in the department/division over time.
+- Potential role of the faculty member or postdoc in the department/division over time.

-- Commitment to continue to support the faculty member in her career development over time.
+- Commitment to continue to support the faculty member or postdoc in her career development over time.

 How to Apply

-The Center for Faculty Development is now accepting applications online via the CFD Award Manager.
+The Center for Faculty Development is not accepting applications.

 This user-friendly system allows MGH researchers to submit electronic applications to the Center for Faculty Development.
 The system has been designed to allow users to: